Peek & Cloppenburg: Foundation in Germany

 Peek & Cloppenburg was founded in Düsseldorf in March 1901.
 This was followed in the same year by the opening of the first sales outlet in Düsseldorf at Schadowstrasse 31–33.
 To mark the company's 100th birthday, a new building designed by the New York architect Richard Meier was opened on this site with a sales area of around 14,200 square metres.
 Like all buildings by Richard Meier, this building also bears a white façade.

 A short time later, also in 1901, James Cloppenburg, the son of Heinrich Cloppenburg and son-in-law of Johann Theodor Peek, opened the second German sales house in Berlin at Gertraudenstrasse, corner Roßstrasse 26–27.
 This was initially independent; the Peek family was not involved.
 Later (in 1911 at the latest) he brought the Berlin house into his father's company and took over the management of the entire firm.

 Peek & Cloppenburg introduced the uniform size system in menswear as a novelty in its first two shops.

 Internationally

 The two independent Peek & Cloppenburg partnerships trade in 15 countries in Europe.

 Peek & Cloppenburg Düsseldorf

-Peek & Cloppenburg KG Düsseldorf runs two stores in Belgium, four in the Netherlands, and two in Switzerland, in addition to its 67 stores in Germany.
+Peek & Cloppenburg KG Düsseldorf runs two stores in Belgium, five in the Netherlands, and two in Switzerland, in addition to its 67 stores in Germany.
 A subsidiary company, Peek & Cloppenburg KG Wien (Vienna), runs 43 stores in Austria, Bulgaria, Croatia, the Czech Republic, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, Serbia and Slovenia.